whage/thesis/thesis.md

 ### Java

 Java is a staticly typed, "safe" language. **TODO: why safe?**
-It features a static type system enhanced with various dynamic checks.
+It features a static type system enhanced with various dynamic checks provided by its runtime environment, the Java Virtual Machine (JVM).

 ...